 - If German is not the applicant's mother tongue, applicants must demonstrate that they have advanced proficiency in German by presenting one of the following qualifications: TestDaF: a grade of at least 'TDN 4' (in all parts of the examination); DSH: a grade of at least '2'; Goethe-Institut: level C2.

-- If English is not the applicant's mother tongue, applicants must demonstrate that they have advanced proficiency in English by presenting one of the following qualifications: Cambridge English Advanced (CAE); IELTS Academic: a band score of at least 6.5 in all four parts of the examination; TOEFL: a score of at least '90'; pass grade in the internal language assessment test run by the English Department; or proof that the applicant studied English in school for seven years up to Abitur level (Abitur: German higher-education entrance qualification).
+- If English is not the applicant's mother tongue, applicants must demonstrate that they have advanced proficiency in English by presenting one of the following qualifications: Cambridge English Advanced (CAE); IELTS Academic: a band score of at least 6.5 in all four parts of the examination; TOEFL: a score of at least '90'; pass grade in the internal language assessment test run by the English Department at Saarland University; or proof that the applicant studied English in school for seven years up to Abitur level (Abitur: German higher-education entrance qualification).
 Proof of English language proficiency may be submitted at any time during the first semester.

 Detailed information regarding admissions requirements can be found in Section 35 of the subject-specific regulations.

 Students can begin this programme at the beginning of the winter or summer semester.
 The application period runs from the beginning of June to 31 August if you plan to begin studying in the winter semester and from the beginning of December to the last day in February if you want to start in the summer semester.

 International applicants who do not have certified proof of proficiency in German must apply before 15 July if they plan to begin studying in the winter semester and by 15 January if they plan to start in the summer semester.